1. Home »

 I am writing to express my interest in being promoted to the [REQUESTED POSITION] position that has recently become available within [ORGANIZATION NAME].

-I have had the pleasure of working with [CURRENT ORGANIZATION] for [NUMBER OF YEARS] in the position of [CURRENT POSITION], and I have enjoyed every moment of my tenure with the company.
+I have had the pleasure of working with [CURRENT ORGANIZATION] for [NUMBER OF YEARS] in the position of [CURRENT POSITION].
+I have enjoyed my tenure at this position, but I believe that I’m ready to take on new challenges and grow further with the company.

 In my current role, I have gained extensive experience in [CURRENT RESPONSIBILITIES], and I have consistently exceeded expectations and taken on more responsibilities.
-I have consistently been given positive feedback from my superiors and have always been willing to go above and beyond the call of duty.
+I have frequently been given positive feedback from my superiors, including [LIST SUPERIORS].
 I believe my skills and experience make me an ideal candidate for the [REQUESTED POSITION] position.

 Some of my accomplishments over the past few years include: